 GetResponse also offers real-time tracking analytics.
 This feature will allow you to see when your subscribers receive, open, and click your messages and from which location.
 You won’t have to wait for a day or a couple of hours to see how your emails fared amongst your subscribers.

-It also tracks a range of metrics such as open click rate, subscriber’s activity patterns, device used to open and read your emails, social data (such as likes, shares, comments, RTs, etc.), and many more.
+It also tracks a range of metrics such as open click rate, subscriber’s activity patterns, device used to open and read your emails, social media data (such as likes, shares, comments, RTs, etc.), and many more.

-GetResponse integrates with a variety of CRM and CMS systems along with social tools.
-Some of them are Amazon Payments, Salesforce, Bing Ads, Evernote, Eventbrite, Facebook, Slack, Vine, Member Mouse, VWO, ClickDesk, Zendesk and Freshbooks.
+GetResponse integrates with a variety of CRM and CMS systems along with social media tools.

 10. Landing pages

-You can design a landing page from scratch by choosing from a pool of 1,000 iStock photos.
-The feature has the drag-and-drop option which makes it easy to create a page quickly.
+You can design landing pages from scratch by choosing from a pool of 1,000 iStock photos.
+The feature has the drag-and-drop email editor option which makes it easy to create a landing page quickly.

-Just like emails, you can conduct split tests on your landing page just to compare which web design did better.
+Just like emails, you can conduct split tests on your landing pages just to compare which web design did better.